plone/plone_best_practices_discussion/old_index.rst

     If the implementation is easy to explain, it may be a good idea.
     Namespaces are one honking great idea -- let's do more of those!

-This Document is to make some implicit knowglede explicit avaliable and point to the prefered way of doing a thing.
+This Document is to make some implicit knowledge explicit available and point to the preferred way of Doing a thing.

 The Two Worlds of Software
 ==========================